 On your iOS device, enter the App Store and search for “Signal.”
 Select the app Signal - Private Messenger by Open Whisper Systems.

 Tap "GET" to download the app, then "INSTALL."
 You may be prompted to enter your Apple ID credentials.
-Once it has downloaded, click “OPEN” to launch the app.
+Once it has installed, tap “OPEN” to launch the app.

 Step 2: Register and Verify your Phone Number

 You will now see the following screen.
-Enter your mobile phone number and tap “Verify This Device.”
+Enter your mobile phone number and tap “Activate This Device.”

 In order to verify your phone number, you will be sent an SMS text with a six-digit code.
-You will now be prompted to enter that code, and then tap "Submit Verification Code."
+You will now be prompted to enter that code, and then tap "Submit."

 Signal will then request permission to send you notifications.
-Tap "OK."
+Tap "Allow."

-In order to use Signal, the person that you are calling must have Signal installed.
-If you try to call or send a message to someone using the Signal app and they do not have any of the aforementioned apps installed, the app will ask if you would like to invite them via SMS, but it will not allow you to complete your call or send a message to them from inside the app.
+In order to use Signal, the person that you are contacting must have Signal installed.
+If you try to call or send a message to someone using Signal and they do not have the Signal app installed, the app will ask if you would like to invite them via SMS, but it will not allow you to complete your call or send a message to them from inside the app.

 Signal provides you with a list of other Signal users in your contacts.
 To do this, data representing the phone numbers in your contact list is uploaded to the Signal servers, although this data is deleted almost immediately.

-Note that Open Whisper Systems, the makers of Signal, use other companies' infrastructure to send its users alerts when they receive a new message.
-It uses Google on Android, and Apple on iPhone.
+Note that Open Whisper Systems, the makers of Signal, use other companies' infrastructure to send its users alerts that they've received a new message.
+They use Google on Android and Apple on iPhone.
 That means information about who is receiving messages and when they were received may leak to these companies.